Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 As in the prover loop, the maximum number of trials is set to $16$.

-\else For comparison, we also generated theorems for them by a simple loop framework that LLM generates theorems and its proofs at once, using chatGPT-3o.
+\else For comparison, we also generated theorems for them by a simple loop framework that LLM generates theorems and its proofs at once, using chatGPT-o3.
 See Appendix~\ref{appendix:simple_loop} for the detail of this baseline. \fi